 The California Tax Credit Allocation Committee (TCAC) in collaboration with HCD developed a series of opportunity maps that help to identify areas of the community with good or poor access to opportunity for residents.
-These maps were developed to align funding allocations with the goal of improving outcomes for low-income residents-particularly children.
+These maps were developed to align funding allocations with the goal of improving outcomes for low-income residents, particularly children.

+Figure A-21 illustrates TCAC Opportunity Areas across the region.
 The opportunity maps highlight areas of highest resource, high resource, moderate resource, moderate resource (rapidly changing), low resource and high segregation and poverty.
 TCAC provides opportunity maps for access to opportunity in quality education, employment, transportation, and environment.
 Opportunity scores are presented on a scale from zero to one and the higher the number, the more positive the outcomes.